snowjug/stickly/README.md

 ## 👥 Authors

-Made with racism by **Atharv & Ankit**
+**Made for Chaos by Atharv & Ankit**

 ## 🐛 Known Limitations

-- Messages are stored in-memory (lost on server restart)
+- Messages stored in-memory (resets on server restart)
 - No database persistence
-- No user authentication
-- No message editing/deletion
+- No message editing after post
-- No rate limiting

-## 🔮 Future Enhancements

-- [ ] Database integration (MongoDB/PostgreSQL)
-- [ ] User accounts & authentication
-- [ ] Message reactions & likes
-- [ ] Comment threads
-- [ ] Admin moderation panel
-- [ ] Export messages
-- [ ] Image attachments
-- [ ] Search functionality
-- [ ] WebSocket for real-time updates
+- Admin password stored in plaintext (development only)
+- Images stored as base64 (inefficient for large files)

 ---

-**Built by Atharv and Ankit with Node.js & Express | Designed for anonymous expression**
+**Built with Node.js & Express | Deployed on Vercel | Designed for anonymous expression**